 Our current agriculture is going through a difficult period.
 Farmers are dying, farmland is depleted.
 Pesticides and fertilizers have a negative impact on our environment, our health and the soil.
 Through agro-ecological methods, it is possible to revive agricultural land and develop an economically viable business based on renewable and circular principles.

-A business exists to provide positive service to the world and its people.
-The environment around a business has a huge impact on the happiness and work ethic of employees.
-A view of a varied natural landscape has been scientifically proven to have an extremely positive effect on employers, employees and customers.
-Everyone is a fan of low-maintenance greens that produce tasty snacks in the form of berries, fruits and nuts.
+A business exists to provide positive services to the world and its people.
+The environment around a company has a huge impact on the happiness and work ethic of employees.
+It has been scientifically proven that a view of a varied natural environment has an anormous positive effect on employers, employees and customers.
+Everyone is a fan of low-maintenance greenery that produces tasty snacks in the form of berries, fruit and nuts.

 Do you have a site that you want to turn into an ecological paradise?
 Send an email to Louis De Jaeger’s garden, agricultural and landscape architecture firm: Commensalist®